uwplse/cozy/README.md

        lines.
     */

-Cozy specs also allow JavaDoc and Doxygen-style documentation comments.
+Cozy specs also allow Javadoc and Doxygen-style documentation comments.
 These may be placed on the top-level data structure definition and on the `op` and `query` definitions: